Ajax23/PoreMS/docsrc/workflow.rst

 ===================

 In this workflow a simply pore simulation system will be created with TMS as surface molecules.
+Additionaly the GROMACS simulation package will be utilized.

 Create surface molecules
 ------------------------

-Trimethysilyl or for short TMS is a simple surface group that can be imported from the porems package
+Trimethysilyl or for short TMS is a simple surface group that can be imported from the porems package.

 .. code-block:: python

   from porems.essentials import TMS

-Following code block can be used as a base structure to create further surface group structures
+Assuming a new surface group structure is to be created, following code block can be used as a base.

 .. code-block:: python